Persecution of Muslims in Myanmar: International response

 Rasheduzzaman, professor of international relations at Dhaka University, said the reformist administration of Myanmar is said to be democratic; however, there were no signs that its strategy on the Rohingya would see an improvement soon.
 Indeed, even the opposition democratic pioneer Aung San Suu Kyi, who had been kept under house arrest for nearly 15 of the 21 years from 1989 to 2010, is quiet on it.
 It implies the humanitarian crisis on the Rohingya issue that the world sees today may have no end in sight.

 In August 2016, former UN Secretary General Kofi Annan was invited to head a commission in addressing human rights violations in Rakhine.

 On 3 February 2017, the UN human rights office alleged that the Myanmar military had long been engaged in a brutal rape and ethnic cleansing campaign against the country's Rohingya Muslims.
 On 6 February 2017, a US State Department spokesperson stated that the US was "deeply troubled" by the UN's allegations and urged the Myanmar government to take the findings seriously, but that they were also still studying how accurate the report was and would not come to any conclusion.
 On 8 February 2017, Pope Francis officially condemned the Myanmar government's treatment of Rohingya Muslims.
 The Kofi Annan Foundation also published the complete final report of the Advisory Commission on Rakhine State which was accepted by the Myanmar government in August 2017, citing 10% of the world's stateless people as having originated from Rakhine.

-On 28 September 2018, Sheikh Hasina the president of Bangladesh spoke at the 73rd united nations General Assembly.
+On 28 September 2018, Sheikh Hasina, the then prime minister of Bangladesh spoke at the 73rd United Nations General Assembly.
 She said there are 1.1 million Rohingya refugees now in Bangladesh.

 In August 2018, the United Nations recognized Rohingya persecution as genocide and ethnic cleansing, and called for arrest and prosecution of Myanmar's top generals responsible for crimes against humanity.
 It also concluded that government of Aung San Suu Kyi is covering up crimes against Rohingya and failed to offer them protection.

-Melbourne based Australian documentary photographer Salahuddin Ahmad organized a documentary photography exhibition series "Brutality Against Humanity" in many Australian cities (as well as many international locations) including street photo exhibition in Federation Square, Melbourne.
-This photographic exhibition showcases evocative photos of the Rohinghya people taken in October 2017 in Bangladesh.
-The exhibition is being held to raise global awareness and to protect Rohingya ethnic community.
-Photos below are the selected photographs from "Brutality Against Humanity" photography exhibition series: